evprkr/gem/README.md

 Once getting the core functionality in place, I will likely move right into the plugin API.
 I'm thinking that things like the statusline, tabline, and file manager could be added as plugins.
 That would keep the base installation small and allow users to exclude features they won't use.

 ## Platform Support
 I'm developing Gem on macOS, but it should work fine on any Unix or Unix-like system.
 Right now, I have no *real* plans for supporting Windows, due to Python not having native support for curses in Windows.
-There is an alternative, that being [windows-curses][https://pypi.org/project/windows-curses/], so I might be inclined to add support for Windows in the future, depending on how much time and effort that will take.
+There is an alternative, that being windows-curses, so I might be inclined to add support for Windows in the future, depending on how much time and effort that will take.
 Considering this is just a hobby/learning experience for me right now, it's unlikely to happen unless I get really involved in making this a "real" thing.